lock3/wg21/paper.md

 ```

 This same technique also allows us to encapsulate and generalize Duff's
-device \[19\] as a generic algorithm.
+device [@duff] as a generic algorithm.
 The implementation is left as an
 exercise to the reader.

 Although the original motivation for this feature no longer exists,